top of page

 • 80% of its programs are ranked in the top 20

-• Research-#1 research institution in the U.S. and students can start research as early as freshmen year.
+• Research-#1 research institution in the U.S. Students can start research as early as freshmen year.

 • Research spans all the academic programs at UMich.

-• Students can only apply to one program only, except for the art and music programs-students can apply dually to another program.
+• Students can only apply to one program, except for the art and music programs-students can apply dually to another program.

 Study Abroad:

-• #5 in nation for total number of students participating in a Study abroad,
+• #5 in the nation for the total number of students participating in a Study abroad,

 Learning Communities: